DC Council member Trayon White was arrested on bribery charge

-DC Council member Trayon White was arrested on bribery charge, federal authorities say
+DC Council member Trayon White was arrested on bribery charge,

 D.C.
-Council member Trayon White’s arrest Sunday was in connection with a bribery charge, federal authorities say.
-Documents filed in U.S. District Court say the Ward 8 council member was caught on video taking tens of thousands of dollars in kickbacks from a business owner seeking help renewing his companies’ violence-interruption contracts with the D.C. government.
+Council member Trayon White, Sr. has been charged with bribery, after federal authorities say he was caught on video receiving thousands of dollars in kickbacks from a business owner seeking help renewing his companies’ violence-interruption contracts with the D.C. government.

-In an news release, the U.S. Attorney’s Office of D.C. said White agreed to accept a total of $156,000 in cash payments from the business owner in exchange for pressuring D.C. government employees at two different agencies to extend those contracts.
+In a news release, the U.S. Attorney’s Office of D.C. said White agreed to accept a total of $156,000 in cash payments from the business owner in exchange for pressuring D.C. government employees at two different agencies to extend those contracts.

-White, 40, who has represented Ward 8 on the D.C.
-Council since being elected in 2016, appeared in U.S. District Court on Monday.
+The council member appeared in U.S. District Court on Monday.
 He was released from custody and forced to surrender his passport.
 His next court date is Sept.
 19.

 All told, the two contracts with the Office of Neighborhood Safety and Engagement and Department of Youth Rehabilitation Services were valued at $5.2 million.
 The payments to White represented about 3% of the total contract value, according to prosecutors.